 An important element of juvenile justice in Sedgwick County is an effort to address racial and ethnic disparity (RED).
 Local efforts have mainly been oriented to collecting information on RED, and seeking national and local strategies to reduce RED.
 To that end the Burns Institute worked with Team Justice to be able to understand methods of reducing RED.
 The section includes a snapshot of race, ethnicity, and gender in Sedgwick County juvenile detention and alternatives, and the relative representation index (RRI) from the last year when a full data set was available, SFY16.
 The main reason RRI computation is not available has to do with changes in the basis of record keeping.
 The latest program evaluation report included the racial and ethnic and gender success rates in funded secondary and tertiary prevention programs.
 Efforts are under way to determine how best to continue careful observation of RED data so system improvements can be attempted and evaluated.
-It is important to develop an ongoing information set to measure progress in this important area.
+It is important to develop an ongoing information set to measure progress in In January 2021 a community summit was held to consider sources of this important area. overrepresentation of minority youth in the juvenile justice system.
+The main conclusions centered around improving juvenile legal representation, providing a venue for youth voice to inform decisions about programming for juveniles, and offering programs within the minority communities that would have the greatest appeal to youth/families within those communities.